Stocks wobble ahead of corporate earnings, inflation data - KESQ

 AP Business Writer

-Stocks wobbled in morning trading on Wall Street Tuesday as traders wait for more data on inflation and corporate earnings this week.
-The S&P 500 and the Dow Jones Industrial Average fell 0.1%.
-The Nasdaq also slipped 0.1%.
-A mix of retailers and other companies that rely on direct consumer spending gained ground, but were offset by falling technology and communications stocks.
-U.S. crude oil prices rose 0.7% and were holding around $81 a barrel.
+Stocks wobbled on Wall Street Tuesday as traders wait for more data on inflation and corporate earnings this week.
+The S&P 500 fell 0.1% in midday trading and the Dow Jones Industrial Average was relatively unchanged.
+The Nasdaq slipped 0.1%.
+A mix of retailers and other companies that rely on direct consumer spending gained ground, but those gains were offset by falling technology and communications stocks.
+U.S. crude oil prices rose were holding above $80 a barrel.
 European markets were mostly lower and Asian markets also closed mostly lower.
-The yield on the 10-year Treasury note fell to 1.59%.
+The yield on the 10-year Treasury note rose to 1.61%.